Prosopagnosia: Physiology

 The brain area usually associated with prosopagnosia is the fusiform gyrus, which activates specifically in response to faces.
 The functionality of the fusiform gyrus allows most people to recognize faces in more detail than they do similarly complex inanimate objects.
 For those with prosopagnosia, the method for recognizing faces depends on the less sensitive object-recognition system.
 The right hemisphere fusiform gyrus is more often involved in familiar face recognition than the left.
 It remains unclear whether the fusiform gyrus is specific for the recognition of human faces or if it is also involved in highly trained visual stimuli.
 Under normal conditions, prosopagnosic patients are able to recognize facial expressions and emotions.

 Acquired prosopagnosia results from occipital-temporal lobe damage and is most often found in adults.
 It is subdivided into apperceptive and associative prosopagnosia.

+Degenerative prosopagnosia is a form of acquired prosopagnosia that stems from a degenerative disease such as Parkinson's, Alzheimer's, or posterior cortical atrophy.

-In congenital prosopagnosia, the individual never adequately develops the ability to recognize faces, in which areas such as the right fusiform gyrus are underdeveloped, likely due to a genetic predisposition.
+In congenital prosopagnosia, a person never adequately develops the ability to recognize faces, and areas such as the right fusiform gyrus are underdeveloped, likely due to a genetic predisposition.
 Prosopagnosia as a whole tends to last throughout one's life.
-This is especially true for congenital prosopagnosia.
+This is especially true of congenital prosopagnosia.